rfcs/crypto-conditions/src/spec/crypto-conditions.md

 ## Encoding Rules

-Implementations of this specificiation MUST support encoding and decoding using Distinguished Encoding Rules (DER) as defined in [ITU.X690.2015](#itu.X690.2015).
+Implementations of this specification MUST support encoding and decoding using Distinguished Encoding Rules (DER) as defined in [ITU.X690.2015](#itu.X690.2015).
 This is the canonical encoding format.

 Alternative encodings may be used to represent top-level conditions and fulfillments but to ensure a determinisitic outcome in producing the condition fingerprint content, including any sub-conditions, MUST be DER encoded prior to hashing.